JAYAVARTHAN-P/Search-Algorithm/README.md

 ```
 '''
 Program to find the element in a list using Binary Search (recursive Method).
-Developed by: your name
+Developed by: JAYAVARTHAN P
-RegisterNumber:
+RegisterNumber: 22008689
 '''
 def BinarySearch(arr, k, low, high):
     if high >=low: